robert17/iotf-rtd/docs/reference/device_model.rst

 Attributes
 -------------------------------------------------------------------------------

-The table below shows the list of attributes which can apply to devices in the Internet of Things Foundation.
+The table below shows the list of attributes which can apply to devices in the Watson IoT platform.
 Additionally, italicized attributes can also apply to device types.

 - API/DMA: Can be updated by API/Device Management Agent